-We recognise the importance of nutritious meals for happy, healthy learners, and our team of dedicated chefs and catering managers, together with the school nurses and Catering Committee, work hard to offer a healthy and appetising selection of school meals.
+We recognise the importance of high-quality food and nutritious meals for happy, healthy learners.
+Our team of dedicated chefs and catering managers, together with the school nurses and Catering Committee, work hard to offer a healthy and appetising selection of school meals.

-King’s has a long and successful relationship with its selected catering partner, Chartwells, who provide a range of nutritious, balanced menu items each day and a four week rolling menu that changes each term to incorporate seasonal ingredients.
-All food is cooked on site by our experienced team of chefs, which means that we are able to cater for most needs, food allergies and intolerances.
-We provide a vegetarian option available each day and, as we have a number of pupils with nut allergies, King’s is a nut-free zone.
+We provide a three week rolling menu that changes each term to incorporate seasonal ingredients.
+All food is cooked on site, from scratch, by our experienced team of chefs, which means that we are able to cater for most needs, food allergies and intolerances.
+We provide a vegetarian option each day and, as we have a number of pupils with nut allergies, King’s is a nut-free zone.

 In the Infants, we provide a hot, nutritious midday meal and the cost of these is included in school fees.
 We practice ‘family style dining’, whereby teachers and staff dine with the children who learn the importance of good table manners, how to use a knife and fork correctly, and are encouraged to try a range of different food types.

 In the Juniors and Seniors, pupils are able to make their own selection of food from the options available and they are also able to eat with their friends in the dining halls.
-As well as the different options for hot meals, there is a salad bar and a ‘lite bites’ counter offering items such as paninis and jacket potatoes.
-Fresh fruit, soup, crudites, homemade breads, water and juice are available every day.
-Friday is the only day with chips on the menu – a treat for everyone at the end of the week.
+As well as the different options for hot meals, there is a salad bar, a ‘lite bites’ counter, fresh fruit, soup, crudites, homemade breads, and water available every day.
 Junior and Senior pupils can, if they prefer, bring in their own packed lunch, still enjoying the environment of the dining hall and being with their friends.

 Pupils are offered opportunities to participate in a range of activities to learn cooking, baking and catering skills.
 In both the Infants & Juniors, children are able to start their love of cooking in an after-school Cookery Club.